timching/Sylius/UPGRADE-API-2.0.md

     - All translation resources are no longer exposed, as each one is now integrated into its main resource.

 1. **ChannelPriceHistoryConfig**
-    - The resource configuration has been removed, as it is now managed by the `Channel` resource.
-The endpoints `GET /api/v2/admin/channel-price-history-configs/{id}` and `PUT /api/v2/admin/channel-price-history-configs/{id}` are no longer available.
+    - The resource configuration is now managed by the `Channel` resource.
+    - Removed endpoints:
+      - `GET /api/v2/admin/channel-price-history-configs/{id}`
+      - `PUT /api/v2/admin/channel-price-history-configs/{id}`

 1. **ShopBillingData**
-    - The resource configuration has been removed, as it is now managed by the `Channel` resource.
-The endpoints `GET /api/v2/admin/shop-billing-datas/{id}` and `GET /api/v2/admin/channels/{code}/shop-billing-data` are no longer available.
+    - The resource configuration managed by the `Channel` resource.
+    - Removed endpoints:
+      - `GET /api/v2/admin/shop-billing-datas/{id}`
+      - `GET /api/v2/admin/channels/{code}/shop-billing-data`

 1. **ZoneMember**
-    - The resource configuration has been removed, as it is now managed by the `Zone` resource.
-The endpoints `GET /api/v2/admin/zone-members/{id}` and `GET /api/v2/admin/zones/{code}/members` are no longer available.
+    - The resource configuration is now managed by the `Zone` resource.
+    - Removed endpoints:
+      - `GET /api/v2/admin/zone-members/{id}`
+      - `GET /api/v2/admin/zones/{code}/members`

 1. **ProductOptionValueTranslation**
     - A new resource configuration has been added for the `ProductOptionValueTranslation` resource it is now possible to manage translations for product option values.

 ## Request Body and Response Updates

-### Request Body Changes
+### Request Payload Changes

 #### ChannelPriceHistoryConfig
 Management for `ChannelPriceHistoryConfig` has been moved to the `Channel` resource.
 The `PUT` request for `Channel` now includes `channelPriceHistoryConfig` fields: